adu-web3/exocore-contracts-new/docs/reward-vault.md

 ### 3.1.
 Smart Contract: RewardVault.sol

 Key Functions:
 - `deposit(address token, address avs, uint256 amount)`: Allows the Gateway to deposit reward tokens on behalf of an AVS.
-Increases the total deposited rewards for the specified token and AVS.
+Increases the locked reward balance for the token.
 - `unlockReward(address token, address staker, uint256 amount)`: Allows the Gateway to unlock rewards for a staker after claim approval from Imuachain.
+Decreases the locked reward balance and increases the staker's withdrawable balance.
 - `withdraw(address token, address withdrawer, address recipient, uint256 amount)`: Allows the Gateway to withdraw claimed rewards for a staker.
 - `getWithdrawableBalance(address token, address staker)`: Returns the withdrawable balance of a specific reward token for a staker.
-- `getTotalDepositedRewards(address token, address avs)`: Returns the total deposited rewards of a specific token for an AVS.
+- `getLockedRewards(address token)`: Returns the locked reward balance for a token (amount deposited but not yet unlocked).

 Implementation:
 - The RewardVault contract is implemented as an upgradeable contract using the beacon proxy pattern.